Update on M3?

 Aftermath of 0.3

 As releases go, 0.3 has been turning out pretty well.
 I meant to write about this sooner, but certainly for me after the release of 0.3.1 (which fixed some sadly quite obvious bugs), it’s been going great guns – on my Xen machine (~128Mb RAM, P3) it’s causing basically no load and has been running a couple of weeks without restart (which is rare, because any time I encounter a bug, I will try and fix it which necessitates a restart of Bongo).
+I have several thousand mails in my account over that time, and while there are a few oddities with mail parsing it’s basically fine.

 Read More